RoLoDeXx/bitTask/README.md

 Deployment of this app can be found [on this link](https://rolodexx.github.io/-Zomentum/)

 ### `Tech`
-- This project is built using React.
-For state management Hooks have been used.

 - Dummy contacts are generated using [JsonPlaceHolder](https://jsonplaceholder.typicode.com/)
 - Dummy messages are generated using [JsonPlaceHolder](https://jsonplaceholder.typicode.com/)
 - Dummy profile pictures are generated using [fakerJS](https://www.npmjs.com/package/faker)
 - UI is built using [material-ui](https://material-ui.com/)

 ### `Scripts`

 ### `npm start`